U.S. civilian contractor killed in Iraq base rocket attack: officials

 The K1 base, which lies 15 km (9 miles) northwest of Kirkuk, in northern Iraq, houses U.S. military forces alongside Iraqi forces from the Federal Police and Counter-Terrorism Service, security sources said.

-Reporting by Idrees Ali, Mustafa Mahmoud; Writing by Ahmed Aboulenein; Editing by Alison Williams and Richard Chang
+Reporting by Idrees Ali, Phil Stewart, Mustafa Mahmoud; Writing by Ahmed Aboulenein; Editing by Alison Williams and Richard Chang